 Don’t focus only on skills and experience when you recruit people into your start-up, says Siantar.
 “In a small, young company, setting the team culture is very important, so hiring the right people with the right mentality and attitude is more important than anything else.
 Someone who's inflexible and can't work well with others can spell the downfall of a start-up.”

 “Your area of specialisation in your bank is not the only thing you can found your business on,” says Sharma from Mesitis.
 “If you did KYC in the bank, that doesn’t mean you start a KYC software company, for example, because that area is already crowded.
 You should instead use your general banking knowledge to see what customers want and build something on that basis.”

 “A monthly salary, especially a banking salary, is quite an addiction – you have to be mentally prepared for the ‘deaddiction’ and the issues that it brings,” says Sharma.

 “Irrespective of the type of start-up, one issue not given enough attention is the personal pressure that building a business puts on both the founder and their family,” says Janos Barberis, founder of industry group FinTech HK.
 “You need to plan not just the strategy for the company, but also for yourself and your family.”

 Above all, don’t leave banking because you feel bored and want to follow the herd into the start-up world.
-“I get at least one or two LinkedIn messages a day from bankers who want to go into fintech,” says Henri Arslanian, a former UBS director, now head of corporate development in the Hong Kong office of Aprivacy, a financial-data privacy start-up.
+“I get at least one or two LinkedIn messages a day from bankers who want to go into fintech,” says Henri Arslanian, a former UBS director, now chairman of the FinTech Association of Hong Kong.
 “My advice is always that they shouldn’t do it just for the sake of joining a start-up.
 While there are some really amazing start-ups out there, there are many more bad ones.”